Some links in this post may be affiliate links

 Common names: Angel Wing Begonia, Scarlet Begonia

-Begonia coccinea (Angel Wing Begonia) is native to the Atlantic Forest of Brazil, distributed in Rio de Janeiro and EspĂrito Santo.
+Begonia coccinea is native to the Atlantic Forest of Brazil, distributed in Rio de Janeiro and EspĂrito Santo.

 Would you like to add this beauty to your collection?
-Buy Begonia Plants online from Etsy.
+You may obtain these plants online from Etsy (Link to Etsy).

-Begonia coccinea (Angel Wing Begonia) thrives in bright, indirect light away from direct sunlight, average warmth, consistently moist, rich, well-drained soil and weekly feeding during the growing season.
+Begonia coccinea (Angel Wing Begonia) flourishes in bright, indirect light away from direct sunlight (dappled light), average warmth of 18-260C, moderate humidity of 50-55% and consistently moist, rich, well-drained, all purpose soil with weekly feeding during the growing season.

-Angel Wing Begonia requires regular pruning to keep it neat, to reduce pest infestations and to rejuvenate growth.
+Angel Wing Begonia requires regular pruning to keep it neat, reduce pest infestations and rejuvenate growth.
 Repotting is needed when it becomes extremely pot-bound as it grows best when slightly root-bound.
-Read on for a detailed account on the best growing conditions and how to achieve them.
+Keep reading for a detailed account on the best growing conditions and how to achieve them.

-Begonia coccinea (Angel Wing Begonia) grows best in bright, indirect light away from direct sunlight to avoid scorching the leaves.
+Begonia coccinea (Angel Wing Begonia) grows best in bright, indirect light away from direct sunlight (filtered light) to avoid scorching the leaves.

 Inadequate light will result in a leggy plant and reduced flowering while too intense light causes the leaves to curl and turn brown.

-Scarlet Begonia will also grow under a grow light where the natural lighting is not sufficient.
+You may grow Scarlet Begonia under grow lights where the natural lighting is not sufficient.
+Check out these full spectrum grow lights on Amazon.

 For optimum growth of Begonia coccinea, keep the soil moist during the growing period but allow the soil to dry out slightly between waterings.

-Decrease watering during the cold months as growth is minimal but do not allow the soil to dry out completely.
+Decrease watering during the cold months as growth is minimal at this time but do not allow the soil to dry out completely.

-Make sure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Make sure the pot has a drainage hole to prevent the soil from getting soggy as it may result in root-rot and death of the plant.

-The best temperature for growing Begonia coccinea indoors is an average warmth with a minimum 150C.
-Keep it away from cold draughts to prevent sudden changes in temperature.
+The best temperature for growing Begonia coccinea indoors is an average warmth of 18-260C.
+Keep it away from cold drafts to avoid sudden drops in temperature which can cause stunted growth and leaf drop.

-Average room humidity is adequate for Begonia coccinea but where the room temperatures are too high which cause the air to be too dry, increase humidity by setting the pot on a wet pebble tray or use a cool mist humidifier.
+Average room humidity of 50-55% is adequate for Begonia coccinea.
+Where the room temperatures are too high, causing the air to be too dry, increase humidity by setting the pot on a wet pebble tray or use a cool mist humidifier.
+Learn more on how to raise humidity for houseplants.

 Do not mist the plant as wetting the leaves may lead to fungal infestations.
 Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest infestations.